boyofgreen/ManUp.js/README.md

 ```

-*Step 3*: Make sure you web server is configured to properly serve the manifest file with the proper mimetype of "application/manifest+json".
-In IIS you just add a web.config file to the root of your server and add this:
+*Step 3*: Make sure your web server is configured to properly serve the manifest file with the proper mimetype of "application/manifest+json".
+In IIS you just add a `web.config` file to the root of your server and add this:

 ```xml

 <?xml version="1.0"?>